excaliburjs/excalibur-tiled/README.md

 ## ES2015 (TS/JS)

-You can also use ES module syntax with TypeScript or Babel:
+The ES2015 `import` syntax is the recommended way to use Excalibur with Excalibur Tiled and is supported through a module loader like [webpack](https://github.com/excaliburjs/example-ts-webpack) or [Parcel](https://parceljs.org) with TypeScript or Babel:

 ```ts
 import * as ex from 'excalibur';